KDVL/heigvd-pro-c-17_Android/README.md

 ## General information

-This android application helps you to track efficiently in the simplest manner your personal budget (expense, income) in order to ease your life.
+Cashflow, an Android application, helps you to track efficiently in the simplest manner your personal budget (expense, income) in order to ease your life.

 ## Why this project took place and who was involved